Darkcybe/darkcybe.github.io/_posts/2022-09-11-DFIR_Overview.md

 There are several frameworks in existence that detail an response lifecycle when responding to cyber security incidents, such as the [Lockheed Martin Cyber Kill Chain](https://www.lockheedmartin.com/en-us/capabilities/cyber/cyber-kill-chain.html), [The Diamond Model](https://www.threatintel.academy/diamond/), [SANS PICERL](https://www.cynet.com/incident-response/incident-response-sans-the-6-steps-in-depth/) and [NIST SP 800-61r2](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-61r2.pdf).
 The most commonly used within the industry, within my experience anyway, are the PICERL and NIST frameworks which separate incident response into the following phases:

 - **PICERL**
-  1. Preperation
+  1. Preparation
-  2. Identifiication
+  2. Identification
   3. Containment
   4. Eradication
   5. Recovery
   6. Lessons Learned

 - **NIST**
-  1. Preperation
+  1. Preparation
   2. Detection and Analysis
   3. Containment, Eradication, and Recovery
   4. Post-Incident Activity